ibm-cloud-docs/BlockStorage/replication.md

 5. Click the **I have read the Master Service Agreement…** check box and click **Place Order**.

-## How do I see my replica volumes in the Volume List?
+## Viewing the replica volumes in the Volume List

 You can view your replication volumes on the {{site.data.keyword.blockstorageshort}} page under **Storage > {{site.data.keyword.blockstorageshort}}**.
 The **LUN Name** shows the primary volume's name followed by REP. The **Type** is Endurance or Performance – Replica.
 The **Target Address** is N/A because the replica volume isn't mounted at the replica data center, and the **Status** shows Inactive.

-## How do I view a replicated volume's details at the replica data center?
+## Viewing a replicated volume's details at the replica data center

 You can view the replica volume details on the **Replica** tab under **Storage**, **{{site.data.keyword.blockstorageshort}}**.
 Another option is to select the replica volume from the **{{site.data.keyword.blockstorageshort}}** page and click the **Replica** tab.

-## How do I specify host authorizations before the servers fail over to the secondary data center?
+## Specifying host authorizations before the server fails over to the secondary data center

 Authorized hosts and volumes must be in the same data center.
-You can't have a replica volume in London and the host in Amsterdam; both must be in London or both must be in Amsterdam.
+You can't have a replica volume in London and the host in Amsterdam.
+Both must be in London or both must be in Amsterdam.

 1. Click your source or destination volume from the **{{site.data.keyword.blockstorageshort}}** page.
 2. Click **Replica**.
 3. Scroll down to the **Authorize Hosts** frame and click **Authorize Hosts** on the right.
 4. Highlight the host that is to be authorized for replications.
 To select multiple hosts, use the CTRL-key and click the applicable hosts.
 5. Click **Submit**.
-If you have no hosts, the dialog box will offer you the option of purchasing compute resources in the same data center.
+If you have no hosts, you are prompted to purchase compute resources in the same data center.

-## How do I increase my snapshot space in my replica data center when I increase space in my primary data center?
+## Increasing the Snapshot space in the replica data center when Snapshot space is increased in the my primary data center

 Your volume sizes must be the same for your primary and replica storage volumes.
 One can't be larger than the other.
 When you increase your snapshot space for your primary volume, the replica space is automatically increased.
-Be aware that increasing snapshot space will trigger an immediate replication update.
-The increase to both volumes will show as line items on your invoice and will be prorated as necessary.
+Be aware that increasing snapshot space triggers an immediate replication update.
+The increase to both volumes shows as line items on your invoice and is prorated as necessary.

 Click [here](snapshots.html) to learn how to increase your snapshot space.